Monday, April 27, 2015Time

-The Math Contest web page from Utah State University is the main link for the State.
+The Utah State Math Contest Web Page from Brigham Young University is the main link for the State.

 The easiest exit to take is Exit 59—the middle of the three Cedar City exits.
 Go E along 200 S, then take a right onto 800 West.
 The parking lot will be just before 300 S on your right.